benjycui/introrx-chinese-edition/introrx.md

 Once you start getting the hang of programming with Rx*, it is absolutely required to understand the concept of [Cold vs Hot Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/creating.md#cold-vs-hot-observables).
 If you ignore this, it will come back and bite you brutally.
 You have been warned.
 Sharpen your skills further by learning real functional programming, and getting acquainted with issues such as side effects that affect Rx*.

-But Functional Reactive Programming is not just Rx*.
+But Reactive Programming is not just Rx*.
 There is [Bacon.js](http://baconjs.github.io/) which is intuitive to work with, without the quirks you sometimes encounter in Rx*.
-The [Elm Language](http://elm-lang.org/) lives in its own category: it's an FRP **language** that compiles to JavaScript + HTML + CSS, and features a [time travelling debugger](http://debug.elm-lang.org/).
+The [Elm Language](http://elm-lang.org/) lives in its own category: it's a Functional Reactive Programming **language** that compiles to JavaScript + HTML + CSS, and features a [time travelling debugger](http://debug.elm-lang.org/).
 Pretty awesome.

-FRP works great for event-heavy frontends and apps.
+Rx works great for event-heavy frontends and apps.
 But it is not just a client-side thing, it works great also in the backend and close to databases.
 In fact, [RxJava is a key component for enabling server-side concurrency in Netflix's API](http://techblog.netflix.com/2013/02/rxjava-netflix-api.html).
-FRP is not a framework restricted to one specific type of application or language.
+Rx is not a framework restricted to one specific type of application or language.
 It really is a paradigm that you can use when programming any event-driven software.

 If this tutorial helped you, [tweet it forward](https://twitter.com/intent/tweet?original_referer=https%3A%2F%2Fgist.github.com%2Fstaltz%2F868e7e9bc2a7b8c1f754%2F&amp;text=The%20introduction%20to%20Reactive%20Programming%20you%27ve%20been%20missing&amp;tw_p=tweetbutton&amp;url=https%3A%2F%2Fgist.github.com%2Fstaltz%2F868e7e9bc2a7b8c1f754&amp;via=andrestaltz).